k9w/instructions/httpdOpenBSD.md

 ### Configuration

-Copy example conf files for acme-client and httpd.
+You can copy and adapt the example config file for acme-client to your needs..

 ```
 # cp /etc/example/acme-client.conf /etc
-# cp /etc/example/httpd.conf /etc
 ```

-This is a production example corresponding to the httpd.conf earlier in this guide. acme-client only supports the http-01 challenge, not the dns-01 challenge for a wildcard certificate.
+The production example below fetches TLS certificates for the domains listed in httpd.conf earlier in this guide. acme-client only supports the http-01 challenge, not the dns-01 challenge for a wildcard certificate.
 So a unique cert is needed for each domain and each subdomain.

 ```
 authority letsencrypt {